 Drastic Cuts Called For

 Green Street indicated that J.C.
 Penney Co.
-(NYSE:JCPD) would need to close 320 locations, roughly 31% of its stores; Nordstrom Inc. (NYSE:JWNC) would need to shut down 30 stores and Macy’s Inc. (NYSE:MD), which has been more aggressive than others with store closings would only need to eliminate 9% of its base or 70 stores.
+(NYSE:JCPC) would need to close 320 locations, roughly 31% of its stores; Nordstrom Inc. (NYSE:JWNC) would need to shut down 30 stores and Macy’s Inc. (NYSE:MC), which has been more aggressive than others with store closings would only need to eliminate 9% of its base or 70 stores.

 Green Street senior analyst, DJ Busch said, “Department stores used to be a great catchall for different brands, but today many of the brands have stores of their own, and shoppers can also find them online.”